Fort Bend County, Texas: Economic characteristics

 According to the 2008 American Community Survey, the median income for a household in the county was $81,456, and for a family was $90,171.
 Males had a median income of $54,139 versus $41,353 for females.
 The per capita income for the county was $30,862.
-About 5.50% of families and 7.10% of the population were below the poverty line, including 8.50% of those under age 18 and 9.40% of those age 65 or over.
+About 5.5% of families and 7.1% of the population were below the poverty line, including 8.5% of those under 18 and 9.4% of those 65 or over.

-As of 2006, Fort Bend County is the wealthiest county in Texas, with a median household income of $95,389 and a median family income of $105,944, having surpassed Collin and Rockwall Counties since the 2000 census.
+As of 2006, Fort Bend County was the wealthiest county in Texas, with a median household income of $95,389 and a median family income of $105,944, having surpassed Collin and Rockwall Counties since the 2000 census.
 However, the Council for Community and Economic Research ranked Fort Bend County America's third-wealthiest county when the local cost of living was factored in.

-This estimate does not include property taxes and local taxes, as effective tax rates and home insurance were not measured.
+This estimate did not include property taxes and local taxes, as effective tax rates and home insurance were not measured.
 Along with other Texas counties, Fort Bend County has one of the nation's highest property-tax rates.
 In 2007, it was ranked fifth in the nation for property taxes as a percentage of the homes' value on owner-occupied housing.
 The list includes only counties with a population over 65,000.
 Fort Bend County also ranked in the top 100 in property taxes paid and percentage of taxes of income.
 Part of this is due to Texas's complex Robin Hood plan school financing law.